brettcutt/the-chefs-desire/tests/testing.md

   7. The GitHub icon opens a new page to my GitHub repository.

 - B. Registration form
-  1. The registration form records all user data and sends to the MongoDB database in the 'users_details' collection.
+  1. The registration form records all user data and sends it to the MongoDB database in the 'users_details' collection.
   2. After filling out the form the user is redirected to a personal 'my recipes' page.
   3. If the requested username is already in the database, the form will not submit and a flash message will display telling the user.
-  4. If the two password input fields don't match, the form won't be submitted and a flash message will display letting the user know.
+  4. If the two password input fields don't match, the form won't be submitted and a message will display letting the user know.
   5. The close button closes the registration form.

 - C. Sign In Form
   1. An incorrect username, password or both displays a flash message telling the user.
-  2. Successful input of a username and password redirect to the users to the 'my recipes' page.
+  2. Successful input of a username and password redirect users to the 'my recipes' page.
   3. The close button closes the sign in form.

 - D. Search forms/ buttons
   1. Each search button opens the appropriate search form.
-  2. The same button becomes highlighted on click and unhighlight on form close or other button click.
+  2. The same button becomes highlighted on click and unhighlight on form close or other button clicks.
   3. When criteria is searched, the page is redirected to the 'search results' page.
   4. The appropriate search criteria was found.
   5. The close button closes the search form.